jackolney/blog/content/about.md

-applications for data; establishing relationships with data providers and negotiating access to data; identifying and ensuring researchers store and process data in an appropriately compliant and suitable environment for research; obtaining ethics clearance where necessary; managing arrangements for preserving data security and confidentiality; ensuring users are compliant with the relevant data regulations;
+applications for data; establishing relationships with data providers and negotiating access to data; identifying and ensuring researchers store and process data in an appropriately compliant and suitable environment for research; obtaining ethics clearance where necessary; managing arrangements for preserving data security and confidentiality; and ensuring users are compliant with the relevant data regulations

 ### External Relations